RimacTechnology/style-guide/README.md

 This repository encapsulates all the different configurations we use at Rimac Technology when developing with JS

-Firstly install the style guide by doing `yarn add -D @rimac-technology/style-guide` and then pick the configurations you need:
+**Firstly install the style guide `@rimac-technology/style-guide` and then pick the configurations you need:**

 ## Prettier

+1. Install `prettier` as a dev dependency

-1. Create a new file at the root of your project called `.prettierrc.js` with the following
+2. Create a new file at the root of your project called `.prettierrc.js` with the following

 ```javascript
 module.exports = {